Flotapponnier/aggregator_latency_track/README.md

 ### Main Panels

-1. **📈 Latency Graph (Top)**
-   - Real-time line chart showing lag for all chains
-   - 30-minute rolling window
-   - Color-coded by chain (Solana, BNB, Base)

-2. **📊 Current Lag Stats (Middle Row)**
-   - 3 large stat panels showing current lag per chain
-   - Real-time latency values in milliseconds

-3. **📉 Trade Rate (Bottom Left)**
-   - Trades per second by chain and type (buy/sell)
+The Grafana dashboard contains 3 main panels to compare aggregator performance:

+1. **CoinGecko - Indexation Lag by Chain**
+   - Shows CoinGecko latency for Solana, BNB, and Base
+   - Typical lag: ~4000-8000ms
+   - Measurement: Time from on-chain trade to WebSocket reception

+2. **Mobula - Indexation Lag by Chain**
-   - Shows activity level
+   - Shows Mobula latency for Solana, BNB, and Base

-4. **💰 Trade Volume (Bottom Right)**
+   - Typical lag: ~1000-2000ms
+   - Measurement: Time from on-chain trade to WebSocket reception

+3. **All Aggregators Comparison - Latency by Chain**
+   - Overlays both aggregators on the same graph
-   - Last trade volume in USD
+   - CoinGecko in blue, Mobula in orange
-   - Helps correlate lag with transaction size
+   - Easy side-by-side comparison
+   - Legend shows mean, last value, max, and min for each series

 ### Dashboard Controls

 - **🔄 Auto-refresh**: Every 5 seconds
 - **🕐 Time Range**: Adjustable (default: last 30 minutes)
 - **🔍 Zoom**: Click and drag on any graph
-- **📌 Legend**: Click to show/hide specific chains
+- **📌 Legend**: Click series name to show/hide specific chains or aggregators

 ---